tempestphp/highlight/README.md

 This package makes it easy for developers to add new languages or extend existing languages.
 Right now, these languages are supported: `php`, `html`, `css`.
 More will be added.

-In order to build your own highlighter functionality, you need to understand _two_ concepts of how code is highlighted.
+In order to build your own highlighter functionality, you need to understand _three_ concepts of how code is highlighted: _patterns_, _injections_, and _languages_.

 ### 1. Patterns